seattlecoderdojo/alexa-workshop/README.md

 At this point it asks for "sample utterances."
 These are things a user might say to convey this intent.
 For this we'll go with two.

 **In the Sample Utterances box, type "say hello to me" and then click the plus symbol in the right side of the box to add it.
-Then type "greet me" and do the same to add your second sample utterance.**
+Then type "greet me" and do the same to add your second sample utterance.
+Finally add "say hello."**

-You're done configuring your intent.
+You're done configuring your intent and your skill will be able to respond to all three utterances.
 All that's left is to tell Alexa where to find your skill handler.

 **Switch over to Cloud 9. **

 **Open the HelloWorld.py file. **

-**Click "Run."**
+**Right click on the file and select "Run."**

 You'll get a message in the terminal window stating "Your code is running at https://[workspace name]-[user name].c9users.io."